bwhmather/bdc-js/README.md

 );
 ```

-When run, this example will update the body of the current document to contain
+When run, this example will update the DOM of the current document to be match
-the following HTML:
+what would result from the following HTML:

 ```html
 <marquee>